TrevMcKendrick/blog/_posts/2012-12-05-why-is-everyone-like-their-parents.md

 It’s the same with being raised by parents who are successful.
 You can probably think back to specific memories of your parents working, whether that's making stuff on the computer, phone calls with coworkers/partners, whatever.

-If your parents are successful, you've seen the thousands of baby steps that go into, say, running a business, or creating something new.
+If your parents are successful, you've seen the thousands of baby steps that go into, say, running a business or creating something new.
 It's not some mystical, ether-like idea.

 On the other hand, if you've never seen someone go to college you probably don't have a great idea how the application process works.
 How thorough does the application have to be filled out?
 What are colleges really looking for?